 Discovering innovations in the treatment of cancer patients is a central mission of UCLA Department of Radiation Oncology.
-Patrick Kupelian, MD joined the department in 2010 as the Vice Chair of the department, and s leading the effort to grow and strengthen the clinical trials presence and translational research, and to develop a real time patient registry program.
-The clinical research team has expanded to include clinical research nurses, laboratory assistants, data managers, a biostatistician, and radiation oncologists.
+Amar Kishan, MD is leading the effort to grow and strengthen the clinical trials presence and translational research at UCLA.
+The clinical research team includes clinical research nurses, laboratory assistants, data managers, a biostatistician, and radiation oncologists.

 Vincent Basehart, Clinical Trials Director

 Mr. Basehart joined UCLA Radiation Oncology in 2011 to help expand and continue to grow the clinical trials program.
 He began his research career at the UCLA Institutional Review Board and subsequently led clinical research teams in drug abuse research, AIDS, organ transplant and medical oncology.
 Mr. Basehart recently returned to UCLA after leading the Contracting and Regulatory Affairs unit of Premiere Oncology, a Phase I oncology clinical research center.
 He is an expert in regulatory affairs and clinical research administration processes, and has worked in clinical research for the past 17 years.

 Ms. Felix has coordinated studies in a variety of medical specialties including organ transplant, medical oncology, family medicine, pulmonary medicine and cardiology.
 She has managed clinical trials sponsored by both biopharmaceutical industry and National Institutes of Health at UCLA as well as Cedars-Sinai Medical Center.
 She is a graduate of UCLA.